 But the medical and scientific community’s understanding of the full potential of these cells is constantly evolving.
 Earlier this year the American Society for Blood and Bone Marrow Transplantation (ASBMT) designated HSC transplant as the standard of care for treating high risk cases of the most common type of multiple sclerosis.
 There are other promising advanced clinical trials for conditions including cerebral palsy, autoimmune diseases like lupus and rheumatoid arthritis, organ transplantation, and even diabetes.

-The stem cells in cord and placental tissue are also being explored safely in advanced clinical trials for dozens of conditions, including organ failure, brain and spinal cord injury, damage to bones and joints, and more.
+The stem cells for ed in cord and placental tissue are also being explored safely in advanced clinical trials for dozens of conditions, including organ failure, brain and spinal cord injury, damage to bones and joints, and more.
 Despite the unnecessary risks taken by some clinics, there is a great deal of safe progress being made in thousands of clinical trials around the world.